When a DA is required

 It is your responsibility to ensure the relevant planning controls and policies, also known as planning instruments, that cover types of developments and locations have been identified and satisfied.

-Before you prepare a DA for a major development such as a new building or major refurbishment, please contact a duty planner at the City to discuss your proposal.
+Before you prepare a DA for a major development such as a new building or major refurbishment, please contact a duty planner at the City to discuss your proposal (see contacts below).

 Exempt and complying developments

 Some minor development, called exempt development, does not require consent.
 Another type of development, called complying development, requires a complying development certificate.
-Please contact a duty planner at the City for further information about these types of developments.
+Please contact a duty planner at the City for further information about these types of developments (see contacts below).

 Before undertaking any building or structural work, you will need to get a construction certificate, previously known as a building application, in addition to securing development consent with a DA.